sgoodm/python-distance-rasters/README.md

 ### GitHub Secrets

-In a cloned repository, there are three GitHub Secrets required to enable all of our GitHub Actions:
+There are three GitHub Secrets required to enable all of our GitHub Actions:
 1. COVERALLS_REPO_TOKEN - this is the API token for Coveralls, used for publishing code coverage reports
 2. TEST_PYPI_API_TOKEN - this is the API token for TestPyPi, needed for publishing alpha releases
 3. PYPI_API_TOKEN - this is the API token for PyPi, needed for publishing releases